 Lots of Attachments Available

-A whole suite of optional attachments are available to greatly expand the number of exercises you can do on it.
+A whole suite of optional attachments is available to greatly expand the number of exercises you can do on it.

 This is a big selling point for some people who want to save money and/or space by building upon a modular system; as opposed to buying separate pieces of equipment to achieve the same capabilities that will inevitably cost more and take up significantly more room in your home gym.